LineageOS/lineage_wiki/_includes/templates/device_build.md

 {% if device.current_branch >= 14 %}
 ### Configure jack

 [Jack](http://source.android.com/source/jack.html) is the new Java compiler used when building LineageOS 14.1.
-It is known to run out of memory - a simple fix is to run this command:
+It is known to run out of memory very often if not configured correctly - a simple fix is to run this command:

 ```
 export ANDROID_JACK_VM_ARGS="-Dfile.encoding=UTF-8 -XX:+TieredCompilation -Xmx4G"
 ```

-Adding that command to your `~/.bashrc` file will automatically configure Jack to allocate a sufficient amount of memory.
+Adding that command to your `~/.bashrc` file will automatically configure Jack to allocate a sufficient amount of memory (In this case, 4GB).
 {% endif %}

 ### Start the build